steventango/cmput-412-website/_posts/2022-04-16-final-project.md

 ## Round 1

-This was our best round, where we actually managed to park help-free:
+This was our best round, where we actually managed to park help-free, but had some issues with lane following as our understanding of the "stay within the correct lane" requirement assumed we could touch the yellow line, but turns out we can't.

 <iframe
       width="100%"